Updated 19th April 2021

 Achaneich offers two self catering accommodation units near the village of Spean Bridge.
 They are set amidst some of the most spectacular scenery in the Highlands of Scotland and enjoy a peaceful and secluded location above the River Spean between the villages of Spean Bridge and Roy Bridge.

-Whether you’re interested in the hill walking (Ben Nevis is just 10 minutes drive away), climbing, fishing, wildlife, winter skiing at Aonach Mor, touring the Highlands or just relaxing in the gardens and paddling in the River Spean at the bottom of the garden, you’ll find that a self-catering holiday at Achaneich is the ideal way to do it.
-Aviemore, Inverness, Loch Ness, Isle of Skye and Oban can all be reached in less than two hours drive.
+Whether you’re interested in the hill walking (Ben Nevis is just 10 minutes drive away), climbing, fishing, wildlife, snowsports at the Nevis Range, touring the Highlands or just relaxing in the gardens and paddling in the River Spean at the bottom of the garden, you’ll find that a self-catering holiday at Achaneich is the ideal way to do it.
+Aviemore, Inverness, Loch Ness, the Isle of Skye and Oban can all be reached in less than two hours’ drive.
 Fort Willam which – together with the Lochaber Area – has been designated the official “Outdoor Capital of the UK” is just 10 minutes away.